cagov/hub.innovation.ca.gov/docs/pages/innovation-showcase.md

 <a href="https://mailchi.mp/f26824ae1ec5/innovation-showcase-interest-form" target="_blank">Get on our mailing list</a> to hear when specific challenge statements are posted.

-## Upcoming showcase: November 4, 2025

-As part of [Executive Order N-30-25](https://www.gov.ca.gov/2025/07/15/governor-newsom-advances-government-effectiveness-and-efficiency-with-new-executive-order-launches-task-force-with-tech-industry-leaders/), the [Governor’s Office](https://www.gov.ca.gov/) and ODI, in partnership with the California Breakthrough Project and the [Governor’s Innovation Fellows](https://innovation.ca.gov/our-work/governors-innovation-fellows-program/), invite solution creators to submit proposals for the upcoming Innovation Showcase.

-This is your chance to show how your solution can help California tackle some of its most pressing operational challenges.

-### Challenge statements

-We are seeking innovative, scalable solutions.
-View the [challenge statements](https://caleprocure.ca.gov/event/77601/0000037025).

-### How to participate

-Submit an intent to showcase (max 2 pages) that includes:

-* The challenge(s) your solution addresses
-* Your qualifications
-* A description of your proposed solution

-Email submissions to: showcase@innovation.ca.gov
-Deadline: 5:00 PM Pacific Time on October 29, 2025
-Notification of selection: By 5:00 PM Pacific Time on October 31, 2025

-### Showcase details

-* Date: Tuesday, November 4, 2025
-* Time: 9:00 AM – 4:30 PM Pacific Time
-* Location: In-person, Sacramento, California
-* Format: 15-minute demo + 10-minute Q&A per solution
-* Support: Audiovisual equipment provided

 ## Types of solutions

 We welcome all kinds of solutions.
 You may apply with an IT or technical solution.
 We’re especially interested in non-IT solutions that are community-, process-, or accessibility-based.
 We encourage both private and non-profit organizations to apply.